Tuesday of the 17th Week in Ordinary Time

 Dear God, please help us to recognize our sins and seek Your mercy.
 Strengthen our faith in Your healing power.
 Guide us to live according to Your will, and prepare us for the final judgment.
 Amen.

-Homilies and Reflections for Tuesday of the 17th Week in Ordinary Time Cycle 2
+Homilies and Commentaries for Tuesday of the 17th Week in Ordinary Time Cycle 2

 Saints and Sinners Together